Blu (rapper)

 Johnson Barnes III (born April 15, 1983), better known by his stage name Blu, is an American rapper and record producer from Los Angeles, California.
-He is best known for his group Blu & Exile and their debut album Below the Heavens (2007).
-He is a forefront member of the California-based collective, Dirty Science.
-Blu is also co-CEO of New World Color, a label through which he has released many of his projects.
-He is recognized for his collaboration albums between him and various producers such as Exile, Mainframe, Ta'Raach, Bombay, Damu the Fudgemunk, Madlib, Nottz, and Union Analogtronics.
+He performs as one half of the duo Blu & Exile, which was formed in 2007 and whom released their debut studio album, Below the Heavens in July of that year.
+He is also the forefront member of the California-based collective, Dirty Science.
+He is recognized for his collaborative albums with record producers Mainframe, Ta'Raach, Bombay, Damu the Fudgemunk, Madlib, Nottz, and Union Analogtronics.
+Since his debut, he has had a productive standard of releasing multiple albums.

 Musical career

 By age 19, Blu was selling out local shows at the Knitting Factory, House Of Blues, and headlining once a month at the Rumba Room on Universal City Walk.
 Back then, he recorded with various rap groups such as the Ill Flava Crew, Infinite Legacy crew, The Untouchable Mob, Glory For The People, The LA Metro Crew and the Bridgetown Steel Crew.
-He was also a contestant on the MTV game show, “Who Knows The Band” and won.
+He was also a contestant on the MTV game show, "Who Knows The Band" and won.
 Grammy award-winning producer Megahertz had flown Blu out to New York to sign him to his new label after producing hits for Jay-Z, R Kelly, P Diddy, Busta Rhymes, and Nas but eventually walked away from the deal.
-At age 20, he had started negotiating a record deal with Death Row Records but decided to independently release his first solo album titled “California Soul”.
-It was produced by early collaborators, L’s and Bombay.
-It featured Bridgetown crew members; Donel Smokes (Black Spade) and Miguel as well as then RRAG Records label mate, RBX.
+At age 20, he had started negotiating a record deal with Death Row Records but decided to independently release his first solo album titled California Soul (which would be re-released onto streaming platforms on January 1, 2024).
+It was produced by early collaborators L's and Bombay, and featured Bridgetown crew members Donel Smokes (Black Spade) and Miguel.